-The holy month of Ramadan celebrated in Islam from mid-May until mid-June has begun.
+The holy month of Ramadan has begun.
 It is time to talk about Ramadan Kareem vs Mubarak.
-Which phrase is correct to use during Ramadan 2018 to greet your friends, relatives, and other Muslims?
+Which phrase is correct to use during Ramadan 2021 to greet your friends, relatives, and other Muslims?

 When you are outside, you can hear many people saying 'Ramadan Mubarak' and ‘Ramadan Kareem.’
 These sayings are also used on posters and billboards all across the globe.
 They are used as blessing messages and greetings on Facebook and other social networks.